 Break up text with images and headings that get people to the information they are looking for faster.
 Large blocks of text also create anxiety in people making them avoid reading it altogether.
 Keep paragraphs short and avoid having text run the full width of a page.
 People tend to read more when lines are shorter.
 Use fonts that are easy for reading and make sure line spacing is spread out enough for easy reading.

 It’s more important than ever to have a quality UX (user experience) for consumers that visit your law firm’s website.
-Avoid the 7 these usability mistakes that lawyers make on their website and your website may have a better chance of ranking well in the search engines.
+Avoid these 7 common ux mistakes that lawyers make on their website and your website may have a better chance of ranking well in the search engines.